chaos-mesh/website/docs/chaos_experiments/dns_chaos.md

     - `error` - Get an error when sending the DNS request
     - `random` - Get a random IP when sending the DNS request

-* **scope**: Defines the scope of the DNS chaos.
-Supported scopes are:
-    - `outer` - DNS chaos only works on outer hosts of the Kubernetes cluster
-    - `inner`- DNS chaos only works on inner hosts of the Kubernetes cluster
-    - `all` - DNS chaos works on all hosts.
+* **patterns**: Choose which domain names to take effect, support the placeholder ? and wildcard *, or the specified domain name.
+  - The wildcard * must be at the end of the string.
+For example, chaos-*.org is invalid.
+  - If the patterns is empty, will take effect on all the domain names.

 * **selector**: Specifies the target pods for chaos injection.
 For more details, see [Define the Scope of Chaos Experiment](../user_guides/experiment_scope.md).